mverboom/build/BUILD.md

 `DESTDIR` (defaults to ~/build)
 Destination directory where compiled software should be put.

+`DESTSPLIT` (defaults to n)
+If this option is set, a folder per recipe will be created in which all versions that are build will be placed.
+If the option is not set, the recipe name and version will be concatenated and used as directory name.

 `CACHEDIR` (defaults to ~/cache)
 Download cache directory where downloaded files are placed.